 Their Kickstarter states:

 “Escape Room In A Box is an experience as much as a game.
 It is all the fun of working with your friends at puzzle-solving, clue-finding, racing-against-time of an Escape Room crammed into a tiny box of DOOM!
 (But only if you don’t escape, if you do escape it’s a tiny box of BRILLIANCE!).”

 What’s in the box?

-There are 19 puzzles and three locked containers.
+There were 19 puzzles and three locked containers.

-The puzzles are largely paper-based with a variety of small objects woven in for variety.
+The puzzles were largely paper-based with a variety of small objects woven in for variety.

 Theme & story

 We had been infected with a werewolf virus and had an hour to find the antidote… or else.